-With a huge number of development options available, businesses interested in having an app developed tend to have plenty of questions about the app development process, such as:
+With a huge number of mobile app development options available, businesses interested in having a mobile app developed tend to have plenty of questions about the mobile app development process, such as:

 - How will I find a qualified development team?